Mk-3702/Mk-3702/README.md

 <div id="header" align="left">

+  Wh4t 1 w0uldnt d0

-  your boyfriend
+  Your boyfriend

-  other call of duty games
+  Other call of duty games

   BTD, TPOF, YKMET:STRADE (boyfriend to death, the price of flesh, you kill me every time: strade)